 The City of Gliwice generously financed this stunning restoration project, which we were lucky enough to tour on our last visit to Poland.
 It is situated next to the large and again beautifully restored Gliwice Jewish cemetery.

 I cannot know, because records no longer exist, but we believe this burial house (now the museum and education centre) was where my grandfather Leopold Weissenberg would have been brought when he died in 1941.
 He may even have been buried here, given that the family was living in Gliwice at this time.

 As you might imagine, this will a very special event for me and for my family.
 And I have no adequate words with which I can thank Małgosia for her kind generosity in planning and running this talk.

 For more information on the museum, please see their webpage here:

-Being a bit of a winter coward, I probably wouldn’t ordinarily have chosen to visit somewhere even colder and greyer than England in winter, but I couldn’t resist on this occasion, because Małgosia is giving a talk about our family!
+Being a bit of a cold-weather coward, I probably wouldn’t ordinarily have chosen to visit somewhere even colder and greyer than England in winter, but I couldn’t resist on this occasion, because Małgosia is giving a talk about our family!

 If you are in the area and have an interest in this era and subject, it would be wonderful to see you there.

 For some more information on the museum: http://www.jewish-heritage-europe.eu/2016/02/02/poland-jewish-museum-opens-in-gliwice/”

 From a sense that my family was forgotten and forever lost, to attending a talk about them in the town in which they last lived – well, as you might imagine, I am touched – for once –beyond words!